ibrahimabdalmageed/laravel-trina-crud/README.md

 ## Introduction

-TrinaCrud is a powerful Laravel package that simplifies CRUD operations by providing a trait-based approach to quickly generate API endpoints for your models.
-With minimal setup, you can have fully functional REST APIs with proper authorization, validation, and security features.
+TrinaCrud is a Laravel package for rapid CRUD API generation with built-in authorization and validation.

 ## Features